davejohncole/kea_python/README.md

 development workstation in a virtual network.
 Installation of Docker Engine - Community as is described at https://docs.docker.com/install/linux/docker-ce/ubuntu/ (for Ubuntu).

-## Installation on CentOS 7
+## Installation on RHEL
-To build and install this kea_python on CentOS you will need to perform the following (if you have not already done so):
+To build and install this kea_python on RHEL you will need to perform the following (if you have not already done so):
 ```
 $ sudo yum -y update